 - Oath Administration: Upon necessity, notaries administer oaths to affirm the truthfulness of a signer’s statement.

-- Jurisdictional Compliance: They must operate within the boundaries set by state laws which govern their authority.
+- Jurisdictional Compliance: They must operate within the boundaries set by state laws that govern their authority.

 - Acknowledgment Execution: Notaries possess the capability to certify that signers appeared voluntarily.